Shourav007/Six-Soldier-using-AI-in-python/README.md

 # Requirement
   1. python
   2. pygame
-pygame must be installed on the different environment
+<br> pygame must be installed on the different environment

 run the main.py file.